jossag/av-ffmpeg-blackframe/README.md

 ## FFmpeg blackdetect

 FFmpeg has a video filter called _blackdetect_ which can be used specifically for this use case.
-The filter will run an analysis on each frame in a video, defined by some parameters which can be set.
+The filter will run an analysis on each frame in a video, based on the parameters given.
 For every matching interval found that is within the minimum duration, a line is printed to the normal log output with the start, end, and duration of the interval in seconds.

 ### Usage